Coffee preparation methods for you to try

 Using a Chemex machine

 Chemex is not a new name when it comes to coffee preparation; the machine has been around in some form since the 1940s.
 It has recently experienced a resurgence in popularity.
 The Chemex system works much like any drip machine in that hot water is poured onto coffee grounds.
 The difference with Chemex is that the filter used is three times thicker.
 The result of this is that the coffee which is produced is smoother and the flavour you experience is purer.

 French press coffee

 This is a popular method of coffee preparation.
 One of the reasons for this is that it’s simple and quick.
-All you have to do is grab some coffee grounds and put them in the pitcher before adding heated water.
+All you have to do is use a suitable french press grinder to grind your coffee.
 You then leave the pitcher for five minutes before pressing the strainer down and, hey presto, you have a cup of coffee made with little fuss or effort.